 By Rick Steves and Steve Smith

-In France's Provence region, travelers flock to Arles and Avignon, but often overlook nearby Nîmes (pronounced "neem").
+Most travelers in southern France make time in their schedules for Arles and Avignon, but ignore nearby Nîmes (pronounced "neem").
 While Arles and Avignon have more touristic appeal, Nîmes feels richer and surer of itself, keeping its peaceful, pedestrian-polished streets a secret for its well-heeled residents.
 Only 30 minutes by train from Arles or Avignon, and three hours from Paris on the TGV, Nîmes is easy to reach.

-The Maison Carrée survived in part because it's been in constant use by Nîmes' residents as a church, city hall, private stable, archives during the Revolution, and people's art gallery after the Revolution (like Paris' Louvre), and finally as the monument you can visit today.
+The Maison Carrée survived in part because it's been in constant use — as a church, city hall, private stable, archives during the Revolution, people's art gallery after the Revolution (like Paris' Louvre), and finally as the monument you can visit today.

-As befitting a Roman outpost, Nîmes boasts an impressive and well-preserved amphitheatre.
+As befitting a Roman outpost, Nîmes also boasts an impressive and well-preserved amphitheater.
 Climb to the very top for the rare opportunity to enjoy the view from the nosebleed seats of a Roman arena.

-After Rome fell, and stability was replaced by Dark Age chaos, a huge structure like this was put to good use: it was bricked up and made into a fortress.
-In the 13th century, after this region was incorporated into France, the amphitheatre became a gated community housing about 700 people — with streets, plumbing, even gardens on the upper tier.
-Only in 1809 did Napoleon decide to scrape away the dwellings and make this a historic monument, letting the ancient grandeur of Roman France shine.
+After Rome fell, and stability was replaced by Dark Age chaos, the huge structure arena was put to good use — bricked up and made a fortress.
+In the 13th century, after this region was incorporated into France, the arena became a gated community housing about 700 people — with streets, plumbing, and even gardens on the top level.
+Only in 1809 did Napoleon decide to scrape away the dwellings and make this a historic monument, thus letting the ancient grandeur of Roman France shine.

-Centuries before the Romans arrived in Nîmes, Nemo's Spring was here (named, like the town itself, for a Celtic god).
-When the Romans built a shrine to Caesar Augustus around the spring, rather than bulldoze the Nemo temple, they built alongside it, welcoming Nemo into their own pantheon (in accordance with their belief: the more gods the merrier).
-At the park now on this site, you can still see Nemo's Spring, though the temple is gone.
+Centuries before the Romans arrived in Nîmes, the Spring of Nemo was here (named, like the town itself, for a Celtic god).
+When the Romans built a shrine to Emperor Augustus around the spring, rather than bulldoze the Nemo temple, they built alongside it and welcomed Nemo into their own pantheon (as was their more-gods-the-merrier tradition).
+Today, the spring remains, though the temple is gone.

-In the early 1700s, Nîmes needed a reliable source of water for its textile industry, specifically to power its mills and provide water for the indigo dyes known as de Nîmes (source of the word "denim").
-Around 1735, the city began a project to route a canal through the city, and discovered Nemo's temple.
-The city eventually agreed to fund a grander project that ultimately resulted in a lavish Versailles-type park, complete with an ornate system of canals and boulevards.
+In the early 1700s, Nîmes needed a reliable source of water for its textile industry — to power its mills and provide water for the indigo dyes for the fabric serge de Nîmes (denim).
+In about 1735, the city began a project to route a canal through the city and discovered a Roman temple.
+The city eventually agreed to fund a grander project that resulted in a lavish Versailles-type park, complete with an ornate network of canals and boulevards.

-This project came just 50 years after the construction of Versailles and, to the French, this place has a special significance.
-These were the first lush public gardens not meant for a king, but for the public — including the wide-eyed Yankees visiting today.
+The project was finished just 50 years after the construction of Versailles, and to the French, this place has a special significance.
+These were the first grand gardens not meant for a king, but for the public — including the wide-eyed travelers visiting today.